Cereal84/mustiolo/README.md

 It must be considered as a toy library just to experiment.

+## Why this name ?

+The 'mustiolo' is the smallest mammal in the world, weighing about 1.2-2.5 grams as an adult.
+It is present in Sardinia, in the Italian, Balkan, Iberian peninsulas and in North Africa.

+This library aims to be the smallest library for building CLI applications in Python just like a mustiolo is the smallest mammal.

 ## Installation

 To install Mustiolo, you can use pip: